Programming Languages & Compilers

 More PL ideas

 The compiler-pipeline framing is the spine of this pillar, but not all of it.
-Other programming-languages ideas thread through GoFish and deserve their own treatment: hygienic scoping for names, by analogy to hygienic macros; the monotonic algebra as a form of abstract interpretation; and a categorical reading of the v3 API.
+Other programming-languages ideas thread through GoFish and deserve their own treatment: hygienic scoping for names, by analogy to hygienic macros; the monotonic algebra as a form of abstract interpretation; and a categorical reading of the frontend.
 They are flagged here and expanded elsewhere as the wiki grows.

 The compiler-architecture framing is adapted from Simon Peyton Jones's talks on the design of GHC — in particular the case for a small, typed intermediate language.